fedezocco/fedezocco.github.io/index.md

 # &emsp;Implementing Circularity with &emsp;&emsp;&emsp;Plants and Computers

-_Circular_ _Flow_ _Design_ is the emerging scientific discipline developed on this page.
+_Circular_ _Flow_ _Design_ is the emerging scientific subject developed on this page.
 It emerges from the need of modern society to tackle three problems of global scale: climate change, pollution, and the dependence on finite reserves of materials.

 _Circular_ _Flow_ _Design_ results from the intersection of the following 6 research topics: